The Florida Star: History

 In 1977, following telephone threats, The Florida Star headquarters on Myrtle Street was subject to an arson attack that damaged the lobby.
 In 1993, a second arson attack destroyed the building and much of its archive.
 Simpson and his family committed to maintaining the paper, publishing that week's issue only one day late.

 Simpson headed the paper until his death in 1994.
 His wife, Mary Wooten Simpson, succeeded him; under her watch the paper expanded its staff, coverage, and circulation.
 Managing editor Erica Simpson, Eric and Mary Simpson's daughter, took over after her mother's death in 2001.
 Media pioneer Clara McLaughlin purchased the paper from the Simpson family in 2002 and currently serves as publisher.
 In January 2007, The Florida Star launched a Georgia edition, The Georgia Star.

 Awards and recognition

 Eric Simpson was posthumously inducted into the Florida Press Association Hall of Fame in 2003.
-He was the first African-American to be inducted."Our History" (2014). www.thefloridastar.com.
-The Florida Star.
-Retrieved June 24, 2014.
+He was the first African-American to be inducted.